Ahmadreza-Jeddi/rloss/README.md

 ## How to Tackle the problem of limited annotations in semantic segmentation
+Most of this codes are written by Meng Tang.

 ### Regularized Losses (rloss) for Weakly-supervised CNN Segmentation (From here on is from Meng Tang)